 - What should I do to get the best outcome for my child and overcome both me and my child’s fears?

 - What does a really good, successful public high school math teacher think about the current standard curriculum?

 A1: Yes.
 This is where we start all post elementary students of any age.
 If they already know some of the topics then it will be a good review of those.
 However, it is very rare that they don’t learn something new, or in a much better way.
 Similar triangles are a very common example.
 This vital topic often is not covered adequately in a typical geometry course.
 Too much emphasis is placed on proving congruency theorems.
 There are many other examples too.

 A2: Yes, if you have the time and interest.
 It is not necessary, but it might just help you too.
 Your responsibility is to be a coach and cheerleader and be sure they aren’t having a technical problem with the system.
-And, as they get their Certificates of Completion with each topic completed, give “cheer” and recognition for their success.
+And, as they get their Badges of Completion for each section completed, give “cheer” and recognition for their success.

 Q3: With two children, I wonder if I should have them work on it at separate times or should I have them go through this together?
 My youngest is stronger in her basic math skills she’s also the “little sister.”